 - DIY/Crafts: Creative seniors may take part in a variety of activities including painting, machine embroidery, quilting, and woodcarving, and those wishing to spend some time on more educational pursuits may take part in an ongoing book club or computer classes.

 - Road Trips: The Senior Rec Center regularly schedules road trips for just about any interest, from outings like the State Fair of Texas, Top Golf, and Choctaw Casino to area museums, gardens, movies, and holiday shopping excursions.
-Check the center's schedule for details of upcoming trips.
+Check the center's schedule for details of upcoming trips on page 3 of the city's Senior Recreation Guide.

 Active Senior Living Complexes and Communities